 Instead, make them text a code to a special number in order to get your offer.
 Use SMS (text message) marketing to collect their data and then send them the details of the offer.

 This allows you to not only capture their phone number but their email address as well.
 Then you can use SMS marketing and email marketing to follow up until you get the sale.

 Not enough businesses are doing that.
 They're still sending people to websites like we're stuck in the old days.
 As a podcast host myself, I can tell you that SMS marketing is way more effective than trying to send listeners to a website.

-We live in the “influencer” age of the digital space.
+We live in the "influencer" age of the online space.
 This is the age where practically anyone can build a massive following on social media or the internet in general.